+contamination expected as a result of this project.

 • If contamination is expected, discuss

 containment plans and procedures.

-If soil will be relocated, specify the number of square yards/feet to be moved, and its
+• If soil will be relocated, specify the number

+of square yards/feet to be moved, and its

 relocation site.

 • Describe runoff management plans for the

 project.

 • If soil disturbance is proposed, describe

 the off-site impacts expected from this

 activity.

 • Provide a map of any prime or unique

 farmland soils in the project or service

 areas, and include reference used to make

 this determination.

 • Describe impacts to prime or unique

 farmland soils, including acreage estimates

-of lost farmland soils and retained farmland soils.
+of lost farmland soils and retained

+farmland soils.

 3. Land Use

-J. Provide a map showing current use of land
+• Provide a map showing current use of land

 on the site and surrounding properties.

 • Discuss how the current land use fits into

 the surrounding area (conservation,

 development, ecological function, etc.)

-• Provide the current zoning of the project site and the surrounding area.
+• Provide the current zoning of the project

+site and the surrounding area.

+•

-• Discuss how the proposed uses fit into the
+Discuss how the proposed uses fit into the

 intended land use of the area

 (conservation, development, ecological

 function, quality of life).

 • Indicate whether zoning or local land use

 plans will need to be changed after project

 completion.

-4. Wetlands This section is inadequate.
-Detailed mapping of
+4. Wetlands

-existing wetlands and streams must be done so

-that plans for appropriate buffering, permitted

-La Parta de la trada de la casa d crossings, etc can be made.

-• Indicate whether wetlands are present, describe the basis for this determination The wetlands should be mapped and the person who made the determination should be named.
+• Indicate whether wetlands are present, See my comments in alternatives analysis section.

+describe the basis for this determination Wetlands are identified - no credentials of
-who made the determination should be named.

-and identity of the person who made the determination.
+and identity of the person who made the delineator given.

+determination.

-• Show identified wetlands on a map, and The lack of delineation of wetlands and streams
+• Show identified wetlands on a map, and No information given pertaining to wetland type,

-describe all relevant details, such as which require buffering is a significant deficiency
+describe all relevant details, such as function, or individual acreage (JD tear sheet lists 5

-acreage, types, delineation, function, etc.) of this EIA.
-It was not possible to assess whether
+acreage, types, delineation, function, etc.) acres for total).

-as eage, types, demication, function, etc.) the layout of the community has been designed to
+• If wetlands are to be filled, specify the

+number of acres that will be affected.

+1